harrinp/PAT/README.md

 static const std::string ACCESS_TOKEN = "";
 #endif
 ```
-3. Replace the `USER` and `PASSWORD` fields with the user and password for your MySQL user.
-Also, you will need generate and access token from your OANDA account and fill out the `ACCESS_TOKEN` and `ACCOUNT_ID` fields for your account.
+3. Fill in the `USER` and `PASSWORD` fields with the user and password for your MySQL user (default is `root` and blank password).
+Also, to run the program against an account you will need generate an access token from an OANDA account and fill out the `ACCESS_TOKEN` and `ACCOUNT_ID` fields for your account.
 Change the `DATABASE_NAME` field if you decided you wanted to have a different database name during the MySQL setup.

 ### Compiling PAT from Source

 1. Open a terminal window where you downloaded the code
 2. To make sure things work, run "make example"
-3. If it doesn’t compile because of libraries, check to make sure you installed everything above correctly.
-If you did, try "make exampleU" (This activates the makes for Ubuntu so that might also be helpful).
+3. If it fails to compile because of libraries, check to make sure you installed everything above correctly.
+If you did, try "make exampleU" (This activates the makes for Debian based systems such as Ubuntu, which can help).
 4. One you can get all the recipes (EXCEPT executor that is only for testing) to compile, try to run the example with "./runE.out"
 5. If you get rejected by MySQL, make sure that you have entered your password for your MySQL user